huggingface/blog/hf-bitsandbytes-integration.md

 # Quantizing models in few words

 How can we play with the precision of the parameters and reduce the model’s size?
-To improve accessibility and for edge device applications, 8-bit quantization methods have been developed and widely used in Deep Learning.
+To improve accessibility for edge device applications, 8-bit quantization methods have been developed and widely used in Deep Learning.
 In other words, reducing the half-precision model’s precision into 8-bit (instead of 16-bit) leads to significant memory footprint reduction.

+Quantization is done by essentially “rounding” from one data type to another.
+For example, if one data type has the range 0..9 and another 0..4 then the value “4” in the first data type would be rounded to “2” in the second data type.
+However, if we have the value “3” in the first data type, it lies between 1 and 2 of the second data type and we would usually round to “2”.
+This shows that both value “4” and “3” of the first data type have the same value “2” in the second data type.
+This highlights, that quantization is a noisy process that can lead to degradation of the information stored.

-The most common types of 8-bit quantization techniques are zero-point quantization and absmax quantization.
+The most common types of 8-bit quantization techniques are zero-point quantization and absolute maximum (absmax) quantization.
 Zero-point quantization and absmax quantization maps the floating point values into more compact int8 (1 byte) values.
-To retrieve back the original value you would just need to divide the int8 value by the quantization factor.
-This has a price since ‘close enough’ floating points will probably be mapped to the same int8 value.
+What these methods do as a first step towards quantization is to normalize the input by scaling by a quantization constant.
+For example, if my range is -1.0…1.0 and I want to quantize into the range -127…127, I want to scale by the factor 127 before rounding to the 8-bit value.
+To retrieve back the original value you would just need to divide the int8 value by the quantization factor 127.
+For example, the value 0.3 would be scaled to 0.3*127 = 38.1.
+Through rounding we get the value of 38.
+If we reverse this, we get 38/127=0.2992 – we have a quantization error of 0.008 in this example.
 Those small errors can be accumulated and propagated across the model’s layers and lead to potential performance degradation.

 ![quantization](assets/96_hf_bitsandbytes_integration/quantization.png)

 (Image taken from: [this blogpost](https://intellabs.github.io/distiller/algo_quantization.html) )

-To calculate the mapping between the fp16 number and its corresponding int8 number in absmax quantization you have to first define the quantization factor (this number will depend on the calibration method you chose - e.g. for absmax quantization we chose 255 or 127 divided by the absmax of the vector) and round the multiplication result between this factor and the original fp16 number.
+While the examples above were some toy examples, we now look at the details of absmax quantization.
+To calculate the mapping between the fp16 number and its corresponding int8 number in absmax quantization you have to first divide by the absolute maximum value of the tensor, and then multiply by the total range of the data type.
+For example, Int8 has a range of [-127, 127] and thus we scale by 127.
+For unsigned Int8, we would subtract the minimum and scale by the absolute maximum.
+This is close to what zero-point quantization does, a min-max scaling with the difference that zero-point quantization maintains scales the values in such a way that the value “0” is always represented by an integer without any quantization error.
 To retrieve back the latest, one can just divide in full precision the int8 number with the quantization factor.

 ![out-quant.gif](assets/96_hf_bitsandbytes_integration/out-quant.gif)

-These tricks can be combined in several ways, row-wise or column-wise quantization when it comes to matrix multiplication for more accurate results.
+These tricks can be combined in several ways, for example row-wise or vector-wise quantization when it comes to matrix multiplication for more accurate results.

-If you want to read more details about how classic quantization techniques work, we recommend to read this blogpost: https://intellabs.github.io/distiller/algo_quantization.html
+If you want to read more details about how classic quantization techniques work, we recommend to read this [blogpost](https://intellabs.github.io/distiller/algo_quantization.html), or read the GPT3.int8() paper (link).

-However, these methods are known to degrade performance, and they have been only studied for models with less than 350M parameters.
-Degradation-free quantization up to 350M parameters is poorly understood and multi-billion parameter quantization remains an open challenge.
+While these basic techniques enable us to quantize transformers, they usually lead to a drop in accuracy.
+The bnb-int8 implementation that we integrated into our transformers and accelerate libraries is the first technique that does not degrade performance even for large models with 176B parameters, such as BLOOM.
+How does this work?

 # Mixed int8 matrix multiplication for Large Language Models